DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 0/tmp/Flybook.md

 [-] No reflection found
 ```

-Is unable to find any reflections, probably due to them being displayed with JavaScript and not statically(?) on the page with HTML.
+Is unable to find any reflections, probably due to them being displayed with JavaScript.

 During manual testing of the input fields, we found a way to make XXS reflections that show up in the static HTML page.